-A key benefit of wide bandwidth systems is that the large transmission bandwidth allows resolution of the multipath components with different delays encountered in the wireless channel [1], [2].
+KEY benefit of wide bandwidth systems is that the large transmission bandwidth allows resolution of multipath components with different delays encountered in the wireless channel [1], [2].
 The resolved multipaths can then be combined using Rake receivers to exploit the multipath (delay) diversity [3], [4].